saimohit20/OpenCampus-Chatbot/README.md

 ### 1. Gathering Course Information (The "Collector")

 * **What it does:** We have a special script that acts like a web browser, visiting the OpenCampus website.
 It carefully reads through all the course pages, collecting every detail about each course – like its title, what you'll learn, who teaches it, where it's held, and even the session dates.
-* **Why it's important:** This step ensures EduBot has all the latest and most accurate information directly from the source.
+* **Why it's important:** This step ensures Opencampus Bot has all the latest and most accurate information directly from the source.
 * **Output:** All this collected information is neatly organized and saved into structured `.json` files on your computer.

 ### 2. Building the Brain (The "Librarian")